AlbinEriksson/TheKingsBird-ASL/README.md

    * Removes load times when comparing to game time
  * Hubs, Levels, Extra Levels, Shrines, Dreams
    * You choose where it splits, before or after!
+   * You can also choose to split only when all spirit birds are collected in a level
  * Fallen Kingdom
    * The long one, and the small parts afterward
  * Boss fight